 About the Author

 Rick Vidallon is Creative Director for VISIONEFX, a Web design company based in Virginia Beach, VA.
-They provide services to national companies as well as small to medium businesses throughout the United States.
-Rick can be reached at (757) 619-6456 or www.visionefx.net.
+They provide services to national companies and small to medium businesses throughout the United States.
+Rick is avaliable at (757) 619-6456 or www.visionefx.net.